The Incredibles (video game): Plot

-The mime-styled, French supervillain Bomb Voyage attempts a bank heist in the fictional American city of Metroville, but Bob Parr, alias Mr. Incredible, guided by his friend, the ice-powered superhero Frozone (secretly Lucius Best), works to stop his plans.
-Meanwhile, the metamorphic heroine Elastigirl battles against Voyage's mime minions across the Metroville skyline stretch.
+The mime-styled, French supervillain Bomb Voyage attempts a bank heist in the fictional American city of Metroville.
+Bob Parr, alias Mr. Incredible, guided by his friend, the ice-powered superhero Frozone (secretly Lucius Best), works to stop his plans.
+Meanwhile, the metamorphic heroine Elastigirl (secretly Helen Truax), battles against Voyage's mime minions across the Metroville skyline stretch.
 Mr. Incredible captures Bomb Voyage in the bank when his fanboy, Buddy Pine, shows up.
-Mr. Incredible is dismissive of Buddy Pine, and Bomb Voyage sneakily plants a bomb on Buddy's cape, who flies away with his rocket boots to notify the police.
-Mr. Incredible fortunately notices the bomb on Buddy's cape and grabs hold of Buddy to embark on a wild ride above the city.
+Mr. Incredible is dismissive of Buddy Pine, and Bomb Voyage plants a bomb on Buddy's cape.
+Buddy flies away with his rocket boots to notify the police.
+Mr. Incredible notices the bomb on Buddy's cape and grabs hold of Buddy.
 Mr. Incredible and the bomb both fall onto a rooftop, where the bomb detonates harmlessly as Bomb Voyage appears in a helicopter.
 Voyage attempts to kill Mr. Incredible with bombs, rockets and laser beams, but Mr. Incredible throws the bombs back at the helicopter, causing it to spin wildly out of control, heavily damaged.
-Bomb Voyage flees the scene, Mr. Incredible having defeated his madcap foe.
+Bomb Voyage flees the scene.

-Fifteen years later, superheroes across America have been long-since sued and outlawed for causing too much public destruction and are forced by the US government (chiefly the CIA) to permanently remain themselves in their civilian identities and live normal lives in hiding.
+Fifteen years later, superheroes across America have been long-since sued and outlawed for causing too much public destruction and are forced by the US government (chiefly the CIA) to permanently remain in their civilian identities and live normal lives.
 Mr. Incredible has married Elastigirl, who has become Helen Parr, and they have three children together: Violet (who possesses force-field and invisibility powers), Dash (a 190+ mph speedster), and Jack-Jack (who does not appear to have obtained any superhuman abilities).

 After narrowly escaping an apartment inferno on an illegal heroic excursion with Frozone, Mr. Incredible is approached by a mysterious woman named Mirage, who tells him about a secret organization based on a remote South Pacific island called Nomanisan.
 Meanwhile, Dash is late for school and has to race through the Metroville traffic to reach his school on time.

 The organization's latest invention, the Omnidroid Mark 08, is endangering the island and its personnel.
 After a rough beach landing on Nomanisan Island, Mr. Incredible encounters numerous hostile robots before he finds and destroys the Omnidroid during a volcanic eruption.
-The entire battle is witnessed by Mirage and her anonymous employer through the eyes of a robotic bird.
+The battle is witnessed by Mirage and her anonymous employer through the eyes of a robotic bird.
 The shadowy employer remarks that Mr. Incredible's victory is surprising, and asks Mirage to issue him new assignments.